nicksardo/triggers/README.md

 ```

 ##### 2. Build dockerfile and push to your docker registry
+If you're using `scale.json`, modify the enclosed Dockerfile to `ADD` the file during image build.
 ```shell
 docker build -t {{youraccount}}/triggers:0.1 .
 docker push {{youraccount}}/triggers:0.1